 Iris Wernher is currently a doctoral student with an emphasis in gerontology at Portland State University.
-She serves as a Graduate Research Assistant at the Institute on Aging and brings her background as an organizational and clinical psychologist to her current academic studies.
+She serves as a Graduate Assistant at the Institute on Aging and brings her background as an organizational and clinical psychologist to her current academic studies.
 She is actively involved in the Age-Friendly Portland Initiative and a member of the Oregon Gerontological Association.

 Iris' attention was drawn to North Star Village in its formative years.
-In her words, Iris “is fascinated by this innovative and forward-looking concept" which links her to fellow Villagers "who believe in reciprocity, community and the far-reaching power of a shared vision.”
+In her words, she remains to be “fascinated by this innovative and forward-looking concept" and by her fellow Villagers "who believe in reciprocity, community, and the far-reaching power of a shared vision.”